 Nerves branch out from the LGN to provide "retinal maps" to the different visual cortexes as well as the "Superior Colliculus".

 Surprisingly, 80% of the excitation of the LGN comes from the visual cortex!
-The LGN seems to act as a filter for visual attention.
+The LGN acts as a filter for visual attention.
 In fact, the entire visual system can be seen as succession of filters.